 A Look at Romney’s Past

 If you look at Romney’s background alone, his character is clear.
 He has made a fortune doing expensive consulting work, hanging on like a leech to big corporations, and making leveraged buyouts and, in essence, making money from debt.
 He quickly bought many failing companies and resold them for enormous profit.
-It is greedy, bureaucratic corporate rulers like him that are responsible for America’s current recession in the first place, and now America wants to put people like him back in charge?
-If Romney were to win, he would deepen the recession, annihilate the poor and the middle class, increase the wealth of his rich friends, and walk away at the end of his term, just as he did after his countless, unscrupulous business dealings.
+It is greedy, bureaucratic corporate rulers like him that are responsible for America’s current recession.
+If Romney were to win, he would deepen the recession and stretch the economic divide between rich and poor to even greater extremes.

 Romney and Bain took over the Brookstone corporation in 1991.
 In 1992 Bain Capital acquired Ampad and after experiencing large losses, many layoffs were made and facilities were closed in 1997.
 While the workers suffered, Romney and his cronies made large profits, and the company eventually went into bankruptcy.
 Dade International, another group of investors from Bain Capital also merged with Behring Diagnostics in 1997 to create Dade Behring.
 They received an eightfold return from the merger and subsequent dealings with the company, but they eventually laid off over 1000 workers and went into bankruptcy for a period.
 (Dade Behring was acquired by Siemens AG in 2007.)
 Bain Capital then acquired Experian, the consumer and business credit reporting business and sold it just months after to make a profit of about $700 million dollars.
 Dominoes Pizza, the Sealy Corporation, and Artisan entertainment were all later acquired by the firm.
 Ampad workers went on strike and Romney told them he couldn’t help.
 The firm then focused on acquiring steel manufacturers like Armco Worldwide Grinding System steel plant where workers went on strike at the Kansas City plant in 1997.
 In 1998 an affiliate of Bain Capital then bought Global Tech, a Chinese appliance maker that employed workers under sweat shop conditions.
 By the year 2000, Bain and Capital had $4 billion under its magement.
 Bain Capital became one of the largest firms in the nation and from the company Romney’s fortune grew by $190 to $250 million.
 Most of this money has been put in “blind trusts” since 2003.
 Some of his money is also held in offshore accounts to avoid taxation.
 (From 1990-2009, his tax rates have been as low as 13.7%.)
 Although Romney took a leave of absence in 1999 from the company, he was the CEO and President until 2002.
 He was also the sole shareholder.
 When he finally left, he arranged a ten-year deal providing him with millions annually as a “retired partner.”